dfelinto/blender-manual/manual/getting_started/about/community.rst

 there are many different ways to get support from other users, such as :ref:`blender-chat` and `Stack Exchange <https://blender.stackexchange.com/>`__.

-There are also more official sources of support, such as `Certified Trainers <https://www.blender.org/certification/>`__ and the `Blender Cloud <https://cloud.blender.org/>`__.
+For studios and organizations there is `Enterprise support <https://www.blender.org/support/>`__, and for studios looking to add Blender to their pipeline, `Blender Studio <https://studio.blender.org/>`__ contains documentation and training material around this topic.
-If you think you have found an issue with Blender, you can easily `report a bug <https://developer.blender.org/maniphest/task/edit/form/1/>`__.
+If you think you have found an issue with Blender, please `report a bug <https://developer.blender.org/maniphest/task/edit/form/1/>`__.

 More details about support can be found on the `support page <https://www.blender.org/support/>`__.